spncrptrsn/spncrptrsn.github.io/talentpack_design.md

-### Using story scripting to introduce the first custom talents to Divinity: Original Sin 2
+### Using story scripting to introduce custom talents to Divinity: Original Sin 2

 Here's how I use story scripting to implement custom talents for my upcoming talent pack, getting around hardcoded limitations that modders have lived with since D:OS1.
 (As of this writing, the mod is being playtested by a few other members of the community before release next week with an initial batch of 12 new talents.)